 My Idea Files save & share

-Each year trade groups and companies extensively research and develop color forecasts to help product designers, interior designers and consumers create coordinated living spaces.
-We then research and recap these forecasts and create color palettes based upon the emerging trends we see from the groups.
+Several large trade groups and companies do extensive research every year and produce color forecasts that are then used by product designers, interior designers and consumers to create coordinated and timely living spaces.
+By reviewing and recapping these forecasts we’re able to create palettes based upon the emerging trends we see from the groups.

-The 2010 green palette can be used with major décor pieces and surface colors.
+The 2012 primary palette can be used with major décor pieces and surface colors.

 StylishHome Accent Palette